 The big question is: How frequently should you stream your own podcast?

 The streaming sessions shouldn’t be too far apart since people don’t like to wait very long.

 Sessions shouldn’t be extremely close together, or you’ll run out of content.

 Therefore, it’s essential to spread out your sessions in a manner that will have the optimum impact on your listeners.

 You can release a podcast every week, while some of your competitors might go for monthly releases.

-Although the most popular format remains the 1:1 interview, there are a lot of other types that you can explore.
+Although the most popular format remains the 1:1 interview, there are many other types you can explore.

 But why do you need to choose a format at all?
-Why can’t you keep changing and alternate between the available types?
+Why can’t you keep changing and alternating between the available types?
 Wouldn’t that be better and provide a lot more variety?

 A report says that 92% trust the word of friends and family over company advertisements.
 74% of consumers rate word of mouth as a highly effective influencer for customers.

-That’s why consistency in content delivery is something that makes a real difference.
+That’s why consistency in content delivery makes a real difference.